 What If I Take an Overdose of Levalbuterol?

-People who take too much levalbuterol may have overdose symptoms that could include:
+People who take too much levalbuterol may have overdose symptoms that could include:- Chest pain (angina)

 - High blood pressure (hypertension) or low blood pressure (hypotension)